Learn languages naturally with fresh, real content!

 Explore By Region

-California Governor Gavin Newsom called Israel an "apartheid state," sparking national debate over U.S. support and Democratic Party divisions.
+California's governor called Israel an "apartheid state," sparking national debate over U.S. foreign policy and Democratic Party divisions.

-California Governor Gavin Newsom has sparked national debate by calling Israel an "apartheid state" during a March 2026 book event, criticizing Prime Minister Netanyahu’s policies and questioning continued U.S. military aid.
+California Governor Gavin Newsom has sparked national debate by calling Israel an "apartheid state" during a March 2026 book event, criticizing Prime Minister Netanyahu’s policies, and questioning continued U.S. military aid.

 His remarks, part of a broader shift in Democratic sentiment, reflect growing party divisions over Israel and foreign policy, especially amid escalating tensions with Iran and rising public sympathy for Palestinians.